HughP/dnj-corpus/README.md

 /ŋ/

 Allophonic variation of vowels does occur.
 In some dialects these allophones have been considered phonemic.
 However the phonemic status is not attested ubiquitously in Eastern Dan.
+Eastern Dan's writing system attempts to be pan-dialectical.
 This accounts for the addition of three letters 〈ɩ〉, 〈ʋ〉, and 〈ʋ̈〉 between the 1982 and the 1994 versions of the reading primers.
 These allophones are the result of Extra High Tone interaction with the phonemes: /e/, /o/, /ɤ/ respectively.

 <!--